Is Cardio Diagnostics Holdings Inc. (NASDAQ:CDIO) stock a better investment at this time?

 Sponsored

-As well, it is important to consider CDIO stock ratios such as price-to-sales, which is currently 14414.65.CDIO’s price to book ratio for the most recent quarter was 0.17, resulting in an 64.94 price to cash per share for the period.
+As well, it is important to consider CDIO stock ratios such as price-to-sales, which is currently 83461.04.CDIO’s price to book ratio for the most recent quarter was 0.86, resulting in an 375.99 price to cash per share for the period.

 How does Cardio Diagnostics Holdings Inc. (CDIO) stock rate among analysts?
 Buy, sell, or hold?